-About the Master
+About the master's

-The master study programme Food Safety at Wageningen is unique and consists of two different specialisations: Applied Food Safety and Food Safety Law.
+The master's study programme Food Safety at Wageningen is unique and consists of two different specialisations: Applied Food Safety and Food Safety Law.
 The former focuses primarily on microbic and toxicology aspects whereas the focus of Food Safety Law is on legislation.
 Both specialisations offer Food Safety Management as a course.
 Students of Food Safety follow one year of specialised courses and conduct one year of research through a graduation thesis and an internship done outside the university.